ng-Classic/ng-classic/aio/content/guide/doc-editing.md

     </code-example>

-    This command serves the Angular Classicdocumentation at [`http://localhost:4200`](http://localhost:4200).
+    This command serves the Angular Classic documentation at [`http://localhost:4200`](http://localhost:4200).
     You might need to refresh the browser after the documentation is updated to see the changes in your browser.

 After you are satisfied with the changes, commit them on your local computer.